tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 6. **Reset Core Workflow Files & Sync Changes**: Clear/update core workflow files for the next cycle and run `> reaper-sync` to sync the 00OS changes to .cursor/rules

 You ALWAYS prioritize working with the three core workflow files that maintain the state of the current cycle:
-- **active-request.md**: Contains the complete REQ being implemented
+- **active-request.md**: Contains the complete REQ being implemented (primarily updated in steps 1-3)
-- **implementation-plan.md**: Documents the concrete implementation plan
+- **implementation-plan.md**: Documents the concrete implementation plan (primarily updated in step 3)
-- **cycle-status.md**: Tracks progress through the cycle with status updates
+- **cycle-status.md**: Tracks progress through the cycle with status updates (continuously updated throughout all steps)

+### Status Determination Protocol

+To determine the current workflow stage at any time:

+1. **FIRST CHECK**: Always check cycle-status.md first
+   - Look at the "CURRENT CYCLE STAGE" field at the top
+   - Review the "Quick Status Summary" for current focus and next action
+   - Check the "Current Cycle Progress" section for detailed step status

+2. **IF CLARIFICATION NEEDED**: Refer to active-request.md and implementation-plan.md
+   - active-request.md provides the stable requirements reference
+   - implementation-plan.md provides the stable implementation blueprint

+3. **UPDATE PATTERN**:
+   - Update cycle-status.md continuously as you make progress
+   - Only update active-request.md for clarifications after step 3
+   - Only update implementation-plan.md for significant strategic changes after step 3

 ## Process Categorization Framework